Free school lessons about Borneo bioacoustics!

 Following up on our Papua New Guinea bioacoustic study, we have begun listening to the forests of Borneo.
 At a large scale.
 We are learning about what the primary forest, logged forest, oil palm plantations, and acacia plantations sound like, at over 100 different locations in the Indonesian part of Borneo, in East Kalimantan.
 Here are examples of the habitats we recorded the soundscapes in:

 This project is in collaboration with The Nature Conservancy and the Queensland University of Technology.
-Results will follow soon!
+Check out my poster for preliminary results!